easydev991/Days/README.md

 ```shell
 chmod +x pre-commit
 ```
-5. Open the project in `Xcode` and wait for packages to resolve
+5. Open the `xcodeproj`-file and wait for `Xcode` to resolve the packages

 ## What you can do with this app